Meet The Team

 Olivier was born in France and spent a few years growing up in New Caledonia, an island in the Pacific, before moving to Bethesda, Maryland at the age of 5.
 He was raised bilingual, mastering both French and English at a young age and eventually pursued Spanish to become trilingual.
 After receiving a Bachelors degree in Spanish with minors in Math, Latin American studies and European studies from Salisbury University, Olivier began translating at Trees for the Future and has since expanded his role as coordinator of our online Forest Garden Training Center.
 Outside of the office, you can find him outdoors, hiking, playing or watching soccer, and traveling.

-Caroline is a Business Development and Partnerships Associate for Trees for the Future.
+Caroline is the Brand Partnerships Manager for Trees for the Future.
 Prior to that, Caroline spent two years in Uganda as a Corporate Social Responsibility Officer and Marketing Associate for Crest Foam Ltd, a foam manufacturing company.
 She has also obtained experience Street Fundraising.
-She holds a combined Masters and Undergraduate degree, MSc (Hons) International Relations and Global Issues from University of Nottingham, UK.
+She holds a combined Master and Undergraduate degree, MSc (Hons) International Relations and Global Issues from the University of Nottingham, UK.
 She is also certified in Level 4 Professional Marketing from the Chartered Institute of Marketing, UK.

 Adaobi moved to the U.S. from Nigeria to pursue her education at Georgetown University.
 She fell in love with D.C. and its blend of cultures so she stayed to complete her Masters at Catholic University of America and start her career.
 She is passionate about helping nonprofits maximize their potential by maintaining a healthy financial outlook.
 When not analyzing spreadsheets and chasing down expense reports, Adaobi loves traveling and experimenting with recipes.